 - Make It A Double is a psychological horror novelette about a consolatory toast that turns into a blessing … and then a curse.
 “May whatever luck comes to him, come to you, times two.”

 - No Signal is a slasher story that puts a twist on the common trope of someone in the woods trying to call for help, only to realize, “There’s no signal out here!”

-My short (non-horror) story Firefly has been accepted by Flora Fiction for publication in Spring 2023.
+My short non-horror story Firefly has been accepted by Fresh Words: An International Literary Magazine for their March 2023 issue.
 It’s a simple story about a young girl who captures a firefly in the back yard to help cheer up her ailing sister.